Reviewing Lucira Health (LHDX) and Its Competitors

 Analyst Recommendations

-This is a breakdown of current ratings and target prices for Lucira Health and its rivals, as reported by MarketBeat.com.
+This is a breakdown of recent recommendations for Lucira Health and its competitors, as provided by MarketBeat.com.

 |Sell Ratings